Weifan-Lu/TiMEpy/TidalStrain2/Calc/Readme.md

 - Solid tide: NN and ST (961,0.05) in “earthtide.input5.base (see 1. **Modify | `earthtide.input5.base`**)”
 - Ocean tide: PREDICT 1,starttime,endtime,3 in “ocean_loading.in.base (see 2. **Modify | `ocean_loading.in.base`**)”

+## End
+In this direction, this 3 file have changed to 6 mintue